jahausw@umich.edu

 About

-I am fortunate to be a cofounder of Clinc, an AI company building virtual assistant technologies for enterprises.
+I am fortunate to be a co-founder of Clinc, an AI company building virtual assistant technologies for enterprises.
 I primarily served as the company’s Chief Architect building and deploying conversational AI to customers around the world.

 Recent News